ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

 .. note:: this page only applies for plane firmware version 3.8.0 and later.

 The most fundamental setup for any plane is the servo output functions.
-Flight boards vary in the number of outputs they support, some with as few as 6 outputs and others with up to 16.
+Each type of plane frame type will require different servo output functions to controls its motor(s) and control surfaces.
+Flight boards vary in the number of outputs they support,some with as few as 6 outputs and others with up to 16.
 Each of these outputs can be configured as needed for your airframe.

-The default outputs are very simple:
+The default outputs for a standard plane frame are very simple:

 - servo output 1 is aileron
 - servo output 2 is elevator